 Richard Brown, a math/science teacher at Watertown High School in Connecticut, informed me of a widely distributed bag that worked for him.
 Look for Ruffies 8 gallon Color Scents (they smell like vanilla) at home improvement stores or Amazon (at least in North America--people from other continents please let us know where you've found thin bags).
 If you Google it you can see what retail outlets sell them near you.
 At 8.9 microns (or 0.35 mil) the bags are half again as thick as the thin bags I use, but Rich got them to fly (you might have to use a fifth candle).

 Finally, I knew there must be a better way to attach the candles than the way described in the video.
 Somebody (I can't find the e-mail) suggested hot glue, which works well for me.
 And when I put them all together, in a line, it's much easier to light the candles.
+John Mason made the balloons in the UK with his Scouts and discovered that tiny pieces of double-sided tape work best for him to hold candles.
+And he will fold up the sides of the foil so that it does not drip wax.

 Part 1 : Introduction